samjones295/LimbRescueAngularAppBackend/README.md

 - In application.properties, change password to your password that you create
 - Download maven
 - mvn spring-boot:run
-- Login to mysql (mysql -uroot -pPassword)
+- Login to mysql (mysql -u root -p)
 - mysql
-- create database testdb; (We will be changing this eventually
+- create database limbrescuedb;
-- use testdb;
+- use limbrescuedb;
-- describe testdb;
+- describe limbrescuedb;